digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-ambassador/guides/do_loadbalancer_migration.md

     }
     ```

-Next, fetch the DO LoadBalancer `external IP` created by the `Ambassador Edge Stack` deployment (example below is assuming that the stack was deployed using the `ambassador` namespace):
+Next, fetch the DO load balancer `external IP` created by the `Ambassador Edge Stack` deployment (example below is assuming that the stack was deployed using the `ambassador` namespace):

 ```shell
 kubectl get svc -n ambassador